 - Year 6 Amanda Lewis

 If you are interested in what these roles involve click here for details.

 Meetings and Communication

 We have an AGM in the Autumn term each year and then meet whenever it makes sense through the year.
 The meetings are an open opportunity for anyone to come along and contribute.
 We try to schedule them at times that can work for people but we recognise it isn’t always possible.
-Given the diverse and busy nature of our members, we make full use of email and other social media platforms to communicate and organise specific events.
-AGM 17 November 2017 – minutes
+Given the diverse and busy nature of our membership make full use of email and other social media platforms to communicate and organise specific events.

 We currently run a private Facebook Group, St Teresa’s Catholic Primary PTA.
 If you are connected to the school you can request to join by answering a few simple questions.
 Again, we are always open to new ideas for how we can get communication right.
 Please do let us know any thoughts you have!